GreptimeTeam/docs/docs/db-cloud-shared/tutorials/monitor-host-metrics/python-demo.md

 For more details about the code, you can refer to the [OpenTelemetry Documentation](https://opentelemetry.io/docs/instrumentation/python/getting-started/).

 Congratulations on successfully completing the core section of the demo!
-You can now run the complete demo by following the instructions in the `README.md` file on the [Github repository](https://github.com/GreptimeCloudStarters/quick-start-python).
+You can now run the complete demo by following the instructions in the `README.md` file on the [GitHub repository](https://github.com/GreptimeCloudStarters/quick-start-python).